 Get the latest changes (Open Terminal).

-cd ~/industrial_training git checkout melodic git pull ./.check_training_config.bash
+cd ~/industrial_training git fetch origin git checkout foxy git pull ./.check_training_config.bash

 Limitations of Virtual Box¶